adriana-voyce/Adriana-Voyce-Resume-2016/README.md

 #**Adriana Voyce**
 ##Salesforce Administrator and Sales Operations Analyst
-###<Adriana.Voyce@Gmail.com> | 315-489-9242#
+###<Adriana.Voyce@Gmail.com> | 315-489-9242
 ---
 ###Summary

 >Experienced Salesforce Administrator working with the platform for over 6 years.
-As a certified Administrator, I enjoy that the application allows users to modify it to the needs of the business and is constantly adapting to meet new demands in the company.
+As a certified Administrator, I enjoy that the application allows users to modify it to the needs of the business and is constantly adapting to meet new demands.
 It is my goal to become a developer so that I may use these skills to further enhance the platform.

 ----
 ###Certifications